AlexeyChutko/BioinformaticTools-inator/README.md

 ### Usage
 1. **run_dna_rna_tools**
-This toolkit works with DNA and RNA sequences by performing operations such as transcription, complementarity, reverse and nucleotide_frequency calculation
+This toolkit works with DNA and RNA sequences by performing operations such as:
+1. `transcribe`: Transcribes a DNA sequence to RNA (replaces thymine 'T' with uracil 'U').
+2. `complement`: Generates the complement of a DNA or RNA sequence.
+3. `reverse`:  Reverses the input sequence(s).
+4. `reverse_complement`: Generates the reverse complement of a DNA or RNA sequence.
+5. `nucleotide_frequency`: Computes the nucleotide frequency (A, T/U, G, C) for each input sequence.
+6. `gc_content`: Calculates the GC-content (percentage of G and C nucleotides) of each input sequence.
+7. `find_start_codons`: Identifies the positions of start codons (AUG for RNA, ATG for DNA) in each sequence.

 Example:
 ```
 from Tools import run_dna_rna_tools
 sequences = 'ATG'
-procedure = 'transcribe
+procedure = 'transcribe'
 print(run_dna_rna_tools(sequences, procedure))
 ```
 2. **filter_fastq**
 This utile filters fastq sequences with their length, GC composition and quality (based on phred33)
+Filtering Criteria
+1. `gc_bounds`: length boundaries within which filtered sequences must be included.
+2. `length_bounds`: GC-content boundaries (from 0 to 100) within which filtered sequences must be included.
+3. `quality_threshold`: sequence quality value according toc phred33, below which filtering will not be performed.

 Example:
 ```
 from Tools import filter_fastq